My Work at IBM

 Project OSM: Making Open Source Safe

-The second project was sparked by a real fear in the market.
+This project started with a scary headline.
 In 2017, a single vulnerable open source package — Apache Struts — led to the Equifax breach, exposing the personal data of 143 million people.
-CIOs and dev team leads were nervous about what packages their engineers were pulling into production.
+CIOs and dev leads were nervous about what packages their engineers were pulling into production.
 But banning open source wasn't an option — it's the backbone of modern software.

-I designed the Open Source Package Manager (OSM) — a governance layer built into Cloud Pak for Data that let organizations curate, approve, and monitor the open source packages used by their data teams.
-The system centered on three pillars: Governance (approval workflows and vulnerability tracking), Community (ratings, comments, and internal usage data so teams could learn from each other), and Reporting (package usage across projects and teams).
+I designed the Open Source Package Manager — a governance layer built into Cloud Pak for Data that let organizations curate, approve, and monitor the packages used by their data teams.
+Three pillars: Governance (approval workflows and vulnerability tracking), Community (ratings, comments, and internal usage data), and Reporting (package usage across projects and teams).

-I redesigned the MVP in approximately two weeks, running rapid lo-fi testing, iterating based on feedback, and shipping a polished hi-fi design.
-Key research finding: admins wanted the import step and the approval step to be separated — they needed more information before committing to an approval.
-That insight drove the final information architecture.
+I redesigned the MVP in about two weeks.
+Rapid lo-fi testing, iterating on feedback, then shipping a polished hi-fi design.
+The key research finding: admins wanted the import step and the approval step separated.
+They needed more information before committing to an approval.
+That single insight drove the entire information architecture.

-The result: package approval time went from a weeks-long, ad-hoc spreadsheet process to as little as a few hours — sometimes minutes.
+The result: package approval went from a weeks-long spreadsheet process to as little as a few hours.
+Sometimes minutes.

 OSM browse view — 567 packages organized by approval status, vulnerabilities, and community ratings